American League: History

-Permanent interleague play
+Interleague play, and merger

 For the first 96 years, American League teams faced their National League counterparts only in exhibition games or in the World Series.
 Beginning in 1997, interleague games have been played during the regular season and count in the standings.
 As part of the agreement instituting interleague play, the designated-hitter rule was used only in games where the American League team is the home team, until the 2022 season, when the universal DH rule was implemented.

-In 2023, American League teams are playing 46 regular season interleague games against all 15 National League teams, 23 at home and 23 on the road.
+In 2023, American League teams played 46 regular season interleague games against all 15 National League teams, 23 at home and 23 on the road.

+In 2000, the American League ended its status as a legally independent entity when the American and National Leagues were both merged into the legal entity Major League Baseball (MLB).
+This left MLB as a single league, divided into two parts, also called leagues.
+This change in legal status had no effect on play, scheduling, and so forth.